ADG-Pose: Automated Dataset Generation for Real-World Human Pose Estimation: Results and Evaluation

 While these results are important, the COCO trained models are at an obvious disadvantage having not trained on Panda-Pose.
 In addition to the clear challenges of scale, crowdedness, and occlusions, COCO models must combat general domain shift that Panda-Pose models do not.
 As such, we must use a third dataset unseen by both COCO and Panda-Pose models.

 \textbf{Case Study - Action Recognition:} Continuing with the use case of parking lot surveillance, we assess the end-to-end performance of real-world action recognition on the UCF-ARG dataset \cite{ucf-arg}.
 UCF-ARG consists of 10 actions by 12 actors on three different high resolution (1920$\times$1080) cameras.
 We focus on the "Ground" and "Rooftop" cameras, as the aerial camera does not fit our use case.
-We use a skeleton-based spatial-temporal graph convolutional network (ST-GCN) with attentive feedback to predict actions, the skeletal poses coming from H$_0$ \cite{RW-GCN}.
+We utilize a spatial-temporal graph convolutional network which uses a graph-based formulation to construct dynamic skeletons \cite{ST-GCN}, and add attentive feedback to predict actions, as in \cite{RW-GCN}.
+The skeletal poses come from H$_0$.

 The COCO trained model achieves \textbf{60\%} accuracy on Ground and \textbf{10\%} accuracy on Rooftop, the latter of which is random guessing.
 As seen in \figref{fig:ucfqual}, the COCO trained model is completely unable to detect the highly distant persons in Rooftop.
 The model trained on Panda-Pose is able to achieve much better results of \textbf{81\%} on Ground and \textbf{40\%} on Rooftop.
 Not only is it able to detect more persons in Ground, leading to a \textbf{1.35$\times$} increase in end-to-end accuracy, but it can effectively detect people in Rooftop where the COCO model failed.
 The significantly smaller person scale distribution of Panda-Pose gives models the ability to accurately detect people much farther from the camera than other datasets, which is an ability completely overlooked in COCO's validation.
 However, the quality of the poses does slightly suffer from lack of information of very distant persons, as can be seen in \figref{fig:ucfqual}.
 These results emphasize the efficacy of Panda-Pose and ADG-Pose for real-world applications.